brownplt/iticse-in-flow-2014/in-flow-assignments/tirronen/asgn-1.md

 to perceive the exercise as a string of related exercises instead of one monotonous one, which is constantly delayed by the review stages.

-Also, by prescheduling the review sessions, we can also reduce the time spent on organising the various reviews on the part of the students.
+Also, by scheduling the review sessions at the start of the course can reduce the time spent on organising the various reviews on the part of the students.

 ## Stage Submissions